andrewmah/toy-cryptography-examples/README.md

 # toy-cryptography

 ## Introduction
 **Disclaimer:** don't actually use this to encrypt anything important.
 I just found implementing these toy examples in code to be helpful in increasing my understanding of cryptographic primitives.
-The parameter settings are not intended to be secure.
+The parameter settings are not intended to be secure, and these constructions would not be used in practice because they are not the most efficient.

-The goal of this project is to show how to build a semantically secure symmetric encryption scheme from the hardness of a one-way function.
+The goal of this project is to show how to build a semantically secure symmetric encryption scheme from the hardness of *any* one-way function.
 The general roadmap is assume the existence of a one-way function and use that to construct subsequently more complex primitives
 - one-way function (OWF) ->
 - hardcore predicate (HCP) ->
 - pseudorandom generator (PRG) ->